Blakesley, Colin Phillip Interview

 And your wife was probably having fits?

-She was; my first wife was.
-She was, she was panicking.
+My first wife was; she was, she was panicking.
 But the first job I did when I got home, I mowed the lawns – it was nearly a quarter acre section.
 So I mowed the lawns.
 But nothing held me back and I was working as a fitter/welder at Nelsons at the time – better known as Tomoana Freezing Works – but prior to that I’d been working as a structural steel welder all round the country.
-And my job was kept open at Tomoana for me by Mr Frank Lang, who was the chief engineer at the time.
+And my job was kept open at Tomoana for me by Frank Lang, the chief engineer at the time.
 Good old Frank, he come [came] to see me; he said, “Your job’s there, Colin, whenever you want it.”
 I said, “That’s great.”
-So I finally got back to work.
-I spent about a month at home I suppose before I went back to work.
+So I finally got back to work; I spent about a month at home I suppose before I went back to work.

-How long would it’ve been from the time you actually had the accident ‘til you went back to work?
+How long would it have been from the time you actually had the accident ‘til you went back to work?

 What year would that be?